Batche-Hub/e-boutique/README.md

 - Creation of products (product id, price, photo etc.).
 - Display of products.
 Display of all products as well as products by category.
 - The main difficulty, therefore remains the display of said products, automating this task in the window which will be used for this purpose.
 A fairly long job in perspective.
-- Then, big chunk, all that is related to the purchase of the product: the CAD part is done, but the graphic implementation not.
+- Then, big chunk, all that is related to the purchase of the product: the DAO part is done, but the graphic implementation not.
 It will therefore be a question of being able to consult your "basket" and place an order.
 Of course it is a simulation, so we will not be able to "pay" for the order and not receive it either: 0)
 - The REGEX part: part that I personally prefer to do at the end because it does not concern the operation of the software itself.
 If certain restrictions are already implemented, there is still a lot to do.
 - Securing everything: I have already secured the storage of passwords, but I will probably change the encryption method (DES encryption) to a more secure one with "salt".
 For now, the segregation of interfaces and everything else seems to me ok.
 - Stuff that I forgot, features that will come later.